fergarrui/ethereum-graph-debugger/README.md

 Go to localhost:9090

+### Use

+  * Go to localhost:9090
+  * Enter the path where the contracts are in the input text (it will load Solidity contracts recursively)
+  * A tab per file found will be created
+  * Under a file tab there are a few actions using the left menu

+### How to debug bytecode (with no source code) [Experimental]

+  * Create a file with extension `.evm` and paste the runtime bytecode (:warning: important: with `0x` as prefix)
+    * For example: create a file named: `contract1.evm` with content `0x60806040`
+  * Scan the directory as described above
+  * You won't get source code mappings when clicking in operations of the CFG

 # Features

   * Now interactive :star2:: it has a sepparate frontend and API instead of building a static HTML file like in earlier versions